zzhangjii/learning-library/workshops/docker/Linux050.md

 - **You will (Select / Leave Default) or Type** the following in the `Create Compute Instance` section of the dialog:

   - Name: Docker
-  - Image Operating System: Oracle Linux 7.6 (Default)
+  - Image Operating System: Oracle Linux 7.6 or 7.7 (Default)
     ![](images/create-compute.png)
   - Expand the **Show Shape, Network and Storage Options** button, accept the defaults, and ensure the `Always Free Eligible` options are chosen.
   - Availability Domain: AD 1 or 2 (Use default)